Multi-Source EEG Emotion Recognition via Dynamic Contrastive Domain Adaptation: Discussion

-We evaluate the proposed framework on the SEED and SEED-IV datasets, using the leave-one-out cross-validation for cross-subject and cross-session experiments.
-The MS-DCDA framework demonstrated improved emotion recognition performance on both datasets.
-In cross-subject experiments, we achieved an accuracy of 90.48\% and 90.85\% for sessions 1 and 3 on the SEED dataset, with a relatively lower accuracy of 84.98\% in session 2.
-On the SEED-IV dataset, our MS-DCDA performs better in session 2 with a leading 78.49\% accuracy, while the accuracies are slightly reduced to 72.36\% and 72.16\% for sessions 1 and 3.
-The variance in performance between sessions indicates significant data dependency where samples from other sessions may exhibit undesired transfer.
+The presented MS-DCDA framework demonstrated improved emotion recognition performance on both SEED and SEED-IV datasets.
+In cross-subject experiments, we achieved an accuracy of 90.48\% and 90.85\% for S1 and S3 on the SEED dataset, with a relatively lower accuracy of 84.98\% in S2.
+On the SEED-IV dataset, our MS-DCDA performs better in S2 with a leading 78.49\% accuracy, while the accuracies are slightly reduced to 72.36\% and 72.16\% for S1 and S3 due to more complicated data dependencies in that session.
 The cross-session variations can result in variations in recognition accuracies if data are obtained through repetitive experiments.
-To avoid this issue, we conducted extensive cross validation to demonstrate the robustness of the proposed framework.
+The robustness of the proposed framework against such variations was demonstrated through extensive cross-validation.
 The observation that cross-subject results appear to be less robust compared to the corresponding cross-session results may be explained by the individual subject disparities in EEG being more complicated than its non-stationary problems.

-As demonstrated in in Tables \ref{short_tab_cross_sub}, \ref{sota_tab_cross_sub} and \ref{short_tab_cross_session}, multi-source domain adaptation generally achieve superiorier performance than single-source methods for EEG-based emotion recognition tasks.
-The ablation studies on various loss functions shown in Table \ref{tab11}, where the accuracy of our model improved from 84.13\% and 90.68\% by incorporating multi-source loss penalties reaffirms this observation.
-The use of one-to-one neural network branches for each pair of source and target allows adaptation of target to sources of different distributions through comprehensive feature representations, thereby improving the model's generalization ability and performance.
-However, computational complexity and training time may increase linearly with the number of sources.
-Using a relatively shallow and simple neural network structure, such as a few fully connected layers, may help alleviate the training cost.
+As demonstrated in Tables \ref{short_tab_cross_sub}, \ref{sota_tab_cross_sub} and \ref{short_tab_cross_session}, multisource domain adaptation generally achieves superior performance than single-source methods for EEG-based emotion recognition tasks.
+The ablation studies on various loss functions are shown in Table \ref{tab11}, where the accuracy of our model improved from 84.13\% and 90.68\% by incorporating multi-source loss penalties.
+The use of pair-wise neural network branches allows adaptation of target to different source distributions through distinctive feature representations and improves the accuracy and generalization of our model.
+However, computational complexity may increase linearly with the number of sources.
+Dynamic routing among branches using a mixture-of-expert architecture may improve the recognition accuracy at a reduced training cost.